-The job of an American President is probably one of the hardest jobs of all time.
+When you get down to it, the job of an American President is probably one of the toughest positions of all time.
+No matter what you do, someone will hate you for it.

-Sure our government is far from perfect, but then again it IS run by people who are only human.
+Sure our government is far from perfect, but then again it IS run by people.
+Just remember, it could always be worse… and it has been before!
+(Take the Roman Emperors for example!)

 1 – GEORGE WASHINGTON